 MK: Living the kind of life that you live, the kind of books you write, how often do you experience transcending time-space reality?

-RB: Since I believe that time-space isn’t reality, I experience transcending it constantly.
+Richard Bach: Since I believe that time-space isn’t reality, I experience transcending it constantly.
 I expect my games on earth to be challenges for me to overcome the beliefs of appearances and to live my highest right, and so have they turned out to be.

 Often I fall short of the best I could have done in one test or another, but patience with my failings and a word, “I’ll get it next time,” move me forward step by step on my path of remembering that I chose this lifetime for my own entertainment and education.